 TED-Ed.
 The Future Classroom.
 In iTEC (Innovative Technologies for Engaging Classrooms, 2010-2014), European Schoolnet worked with education ministries, technology providers and research organisations to transform the way that technology is used in schools.
 Over the course of the project, educational tools and resources were piloted in over 2,500 classrooms across 20 European countries, with the goal of providing a sustainable model for fundamentally redesigning teaching and learning.
+The project involved 26 project partners, including 14 Ministries of Education, and funding of €9.45 million from the European Commission’s FP7 programme.
+The project ended in August 2014.

-EFL CLASSROOM 2.0.
-The Knotted Line US history.
-Biographies for Kids, Famous Leaders for Young Readers.
-Seven Things I Learned in Seven Years.
-This EFL lesson is designed around a short film by Maria Popova and her reflections on what she has learned since she set up her wonderful website Brain Pickings titled Seven Things I Have Learned in Seven Years of Reading, Writing and Living.
 Students speculate on a photo, read a short article, watch a short film, talk about the points made in the film, and read the transcript of the film.
 Language level: Intermediate (B1) – Upper Intermediate (B2) Learner type: Teens and adults Time: 90 minutes Activity: Speculating on an image, reading an article, watching a short film, speaking and reading a transcript Topic: Leading a creative life Language: Abstract nouns.

 Online english literacy & mathematics.
 Kids activity games, worksheets and lesson plans.
 Resources Secondary Box – ELT – All your favourite English Teaching resources in one place – Cambridge University Press.
 Downloadable lesson materials.
 ESL RESOURCES.
 The Curriculum Project.
 Activate Games for Learning English - Guess What?
 Episode 01: The Alibi.
 Unleash your potential!
 Educate yourself for free.
 Links to online self- education resources. - Lawrence Hilton.

 Free Language Arts Worksheets.
 Language Arts Worksheets.
 Worksheets.
 Daily Teaching Tools for Enhancing Your Effectiveness with Kids.
 ESOL Courses - Free English Lessons Online.
 BusyTeacher: Free Printable Worksheets For Busy Teachers Like YOU!
 History's HEROES.
 ESL English as a Second Language free materials for teaching and study.
 ClassTools.net.
 Shmoop: Homework Help, Teacher Resources, Test Prep.
 English Banana.com - the Best Free Website for Learning English.
 With free course books, podcasts, worksheets, games and quizzes for learning English!